arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 Once installed, you will be able to compile and upload the example code below to your Nicla Vision.

-The distance measured by the sensor will be printed on the IDE serial monitor and the built-in LED will blink proportionally to that distance.
+The distance measured by the sensor will be printed on the IDE's Serial Monitor, and the built-in LED will blink proportionally to that distance.

 ```arduino
 #include "VL53L1X.h"